Proverbs 15:18

 The way of the slothful man is as an hedge of thorns: but the way of the righteous is made plain.

 Once a man is overcome by the spirit of slothfulness, work becomes uncomfortable, even intolerable to him.
 Every time he addresses himself to the slightest task, it is like crawling through a hedge of thorny bushes.
-Have you ever experienced the discomfort of crawling through multiple layers of barbed wire fence?
-It certainly isn’t anything you would look forward to.
+There is a much discomfort in crawling through multiple layers of barbed wire fencing.
+Nobody would look forward to such an activity.
 This is how the slothful man views things like making his bed, weeding the garden, changing the oil in the car, or cutting up firewood.
 His attitude towards work is so bad, every effort required of him becomes a torturous ordeal.
-From such illustrations, you will realize the terrible, evil nature of this spirit of slothfulness!
+Here we see the terrible, evil nature of this spirit of slothfulness.

 The slothful man cannot be counted among the righteous, because no true man of faith is under the bondage of such sins.
 In contrast to the slothful man whose every step is an intolerable drag, the way of the righteous man is made plain.
 This is not to say that he does not face his own thorny trials, inconveniences, and obstacles in life.
 But they are manageable.
 With each step he takes in the breathtaking challenges of his life, he finds the grace to make it through.
 Others watch in amazement as they see his family willingly adopt a special needs child with multiple medical problems.
 The family didn’t know how they would make it, but afterwards they said with a smile, “God’s grace was sufficient for us, and you know, it really wasn’t all that bad!
 In fact, the whole experience was a wonderful blessing for our family!”
-The way of the righteous is made plain
+The way of the righteous is made plain.
+It is the path of faith in God, always “looking to Jesus, the author and the finisher of our faith.”

 Proverbs 15:20